 Garlic - fresh garlic is always best in sauces, but you can substitute garlic powder if needed.
 Start with one half a teaspoon and add more as desired.

-Broth - We use unsalted chicken broth or stock, but you can make this vegetarian by using a vegetable broth instead!
+Broth - We use unsalted chicken broth or stock, but you can make this pumpkin pasta sauce vegetarian by using a vegetable broth instead!
 If you use a broth with salt, you may need to adjust the salt you add to sauce.
 Taste and add as needed.

 Peppers - They need to be sweet peppers, green bell does not add as good of a flavor here.
 We recommend either red, orange or yellow.
 You can do a combination of them too!

-Pumpkin puree - It wouldn't be a pumpkin pasta sauce without it!
-We like to use fresh pumpkin puree (recipe for puree is made using an Instant Pot), but you can use canned pumpkin as well.
+Pumpkin puree - We like to use fresh pumpkin puree (recipe for puree is made using an Instant Pot), but you can use canned pumpkin as well.
 A can of pumpkin is just short of 2 cups.
 If you are using fresh pumpkin, you can add 2 cups of puree instead of weighing it to 15 ounces.

 - Parsley - We use dried and think it works best in this sauce.